maxlanceund/equal-system/papers/limited-interval-principle_en.md

 The types of evidence used in this paper include:

 1. **Conceptual definitions**: strict definitions of core concepts such as finite interval, signal competition, and boundary acceleration.
-2. **Case descriptions**: structural descriptions of vocal cord reading, short-video algorithms, life courses, marriage, work, and other cases.
+2. **Case descriptions**: structural descriptions of vocal cord reading, short-video algorithms, life courses, and other cases.
 3. **Formal mappings**: tables demonstrating the correspondence of the four-feature structure across different cases.
 4. **Falsifiability conditions**: proposing testable conditions under which the core thesis would be falsified.

+---

 ## I. Introduction: Two Phenomena, One Structure